Mobile Hotspots and Hotspot Boosters: What You Need to Know

 Dropped calls, slow data speeds, and missed texts are a sure sign your cell signal isn’t strong enough.
-However, a hotspot booster, also known as a cell phone signal booster, can take even a faint cellular signal and amplify it.
+However, a hotspot booster, or in other words a cell phone signal booster, can take even a faint cellular signal and amplify it.

 Many things can interfere with your carrier signal, including.

 - Network overload

 - Natural terrain such as mountains, hills, and trees

 How do hotspot boosters work?

 A cell phone signal booster amplifies your hotspot by picking up an existing exterior cell signal and making it up to 32 times stronger inside a building or vehicle.